Why Might a Job Postings Have No Closing Date?

 Highly specialized positions are those jobs that require a new hire to have a very specific set of skills or qualifications.
 These positions take a long time to fill because there are not very many people who meet the criteria.

 Organizations advertise these job postings without closing dates because they do not expect to get very many applicants.
-If they did include a closing date, chances are they would have to extend it or repost the position.
+If they did include a closing date, chances are they would have to extend or repost the position.
 It is easier to leave the posting open for an indefinite period of time.

 Organizations run a risk of early applicants losing interest in the position.
 Say an organization gets one applicant each month for six months.
 If the organization waits the full six months to interview anyone, it is unlikely that the first one or two applicants are still interested in the job.
 They probably have accepted another position or would be leery of working for an organization that takes five or six months to contact applicants.